man squatting and looking inside oven

 Financing A New Washer And Dryer

-A functioning washer and dryer are essential to living a healthy and hygienic lifestyle, and most people don’t have one and not the other.
-With appliance financing, you can afford one or both machines without derailing your personal finances.
+A functioning washer and dryer are essential to living a healthy, hygienic lifestyle.
+It’s almost unheard of to have one and not the other.
+Appliance financing can help you afford one or both machines without derailing your finances.

 Financing A New Refrigerator

-If your refrigerator breaks down unexpectedly, you may need a quick solution before all your food goes bad.
-If you don’t have the spare cash on hand to buy a refrigerator, appliance financing can help get you a new fridge when you need it.
+If your refrigerator breaks down, you may need a quick solution before all your food goes bad.
+If you don’t have the cash on hand to buy a new fridge, appliance financing can help get you one when you need it.

 Upgrading Kitchen Appliances

 Suppose you’re doing a full kitchen remodel.
-That can mean upgrading your oven, cooktop and dishwasher to the newest models.
-Some kitchen remodel financing options cover home appliances, but if not, you could get separate financing for the appliances you want.
+This can mean upgrading your oven, cooktop and dishwasher to the newest models.
+Some kitchen remodel financing options cover home appliances.
+If not, though, you could get separate financing for the appliances you want.

 Options For Financing Appliances